Ravi5ingh/stock-price-predictor/README.md

 # Stock Price Predictor
 This is the source code for a web app that is being built to make predictions about equities.
 This is very much a work in progress and the nightly build is running <a href="http://159.65.28.124:3002/">here<a>

+This project has a train, test workflow setup.
+In case you would like to add a new stock, it is very simple to do and ('models/MCD') can be looked at for example.

 ## Project Definition

 ### Overview